-However, in terms of the comparison goods floorspace in the town centre with which the proposal will compete directly the 12,881 sq m represents 30% of the town centre comparison goods floorspace in the town centre recorded in the 2016 WYG study.
-It is a significant development.
+However, in terms of the comparison goods floorspace in the town centre with which the proposal will compete directly the 12,881 sq m represents 30% of the town centre comparison goods floorspace in the town centre recorded in the 2016 WYG Retail Study.
+It is therefore a significant development and as such its impact must be carefully considered, hence why the Council has tested the scheme with 2 retail consultants.
 In response, the applicant's retail consultant (ANA) has pointed out that much of the floorspace proposed is at mezzanine level which doesn't trade / turnover quite so well.
-In addition, the target occupiers are discount orientated.
+In addition, the kind of target occupiers are discount orientated.
+Whilst this may be mainly the case the list of potential users does include Sports Direct who are present in the town and the use of unit 4 could include comparison goods such as clothing, footwear and fashion accessories.